Green Chilli Sauce Recipe (Indo Chinese)

 About Green Chilli Sauce

-Although this green sauce is readily available in the market these days, making it at home is the way to go.
+Although this green sauce is readily available at Indian grocery stores these days, I like making mine at home.

 Homemade sauce is super easy to make and comes together using a few simple ingredients.

 You can control the heat by choosing the type of green chiles to make the sauce.
-Sauce made at home is also free of artificial colors, chemicals, and preservatives and it is also much more economical than the store-bought one.
+Sauce made at home is free of artificial colors, chemicals, and preservatives, and much more economical than store-bought sauce.

-My Green Chili Sauce recipe is vegan and gluten-free and can be easily doubled or tripled.
-You can make it in a traditional pressure cooker or an instant pot.
+My Indo-Chinese Green Chili Sauce recipe is vegan and gluten-free and can be easily doubled or tripled.
+You can make it in a traditional stovetop pressure cooker or an Instant Pot.

 Ingredients

 Green Chillies – You can use any green chilies that are easily accessible to you.
-Choose spicy green chili peppers if you like a spicy sauce or choose mild chilies for a milder sauce.
+Choose spicy green chilies for a spicy sauce, or mild chilies for a milder one.
 Remove the seeds from the chilies if you like the sauce to be less spicy.

-Ginger & Garlic – These two ingredients add a great flavor and much-required heat along with green chilies.
+Ginger & Garlic – These two ingredients add a great flavor and much-needed heat along with green chilies.

-Vinegar – Use white vinegar to make this hot sauce recipe.
-It is easily available in grocery stores.
+Vinegar – Use white vinegar in this hot sauce recipe.
+It is readily available in grocery stores.
 You can replace vinegar with lime juice (or lemon juice).

 You will also need salt, sugar, and water.